bmurdata/ISP-Building-Security/README.md

 # About
 This repo holds code, data, and resources related to my presentation on Building Security with Biometrics.
 My hypothesis was that a machine learning gait analysis model could do better than humans for ensuring building condfidentiality.

+I ran an experiment using a subset of the CASIA-B dataset, where I created GIFs of 25 of their 125 subjects.
+For the first 24, I used 8 each of a subject walking normally, walking with a bag, and walking with a coat.
+For the last, I used samples of all three types.
+This gave me a total of 27 gifs.

+I showed random samples of them to subjects via a HTML/JS frontend, with a Python Flask API backend for data collection.
+Subjects were shown 6 or 9 gifs, asked to remember them, then asked to identify 10 randomly selected gifs as previously seen(authorized) or not(unauthorized).

+I was able to run 20 successful trials.
+Overall, I found that humans could guess right about 45% of the time, and got wrong about 55%.
+This, compared to previous work using machine learning models averaging 70-95% accuracy, meant my hypothesis was correct.
+However, there were some issues.

+Full results, and a more detailed description, can be found in the slides and PDF in this repo.
+The data can be found in the backend surveyapi.

 ## Code
 ### Frontend:
 HTML,CSS, JS.
 Fetch API used to communicate with backend.